-\Some historical data presented in this table differs to data previously published for the same time periods as a result of the method used to process the data.
+Some historical data presented in this table differs to data previously published for the same time periods as a result of the method used to process the data.

 Table 5 presents a summary of maximum daily water temperatures for the reported period from November to April.
-This table shows that the recorded maximum temperature percentage in excess of 20°C was lower at both site T1 (upstream) and T2 (downstream) (Figure 2) when compared to the previous two monitoring years.
-The recorded maximum temperature percentage in excess of 20°C was lower for both sites in comparison to the mean of the long-term 2002-2022 (post 400 L/s) record.
+This table shows that the recorded maximum temperature percentage in excess of 20°C was higher at both site T1 (upstream) and T2 (downstream) (Figure 2) when compared to the previous monitoring year, but lower compared to 2021/22.
+The recorded maximum temperature percentage in excess of 20°C was marginally higher for site T1 and lower for T2 in comparison to the mean of the long-term 2002-2023 (post 400L/s) record.

 Previously, there appeared to be a subtle warming trend in this data (Figure 5).
 Whether this is a reflection of climate change, or a change in upstream land use, or simply natural climatic cycles, is unclear.
-However during the year under review the temperatures were lower than previous years.
-The value of continuing the water temperature monitoring component and how management of the scheme may need to take in to account the actual incident temperatures is highlighted by this.
+However, during the year under review the temperatures were still lower than other years, but warmer than 2022/23.
+This demonstrates how fluctuations occur from year to year.
+The value of continuing the water temperature monitoring component and how management of the scheme may need to take into account the actual incident temperatures is highlighted by this.

 Temperatures over 25°C can significantly adversely affect trout and other freshwater fish communities, as well as being outside the tolerance range of some sensitive macroinvertebrate taxa.
-Prior to the 2005-2006 monitoring period, 25°C had only ever been exceeded in the residual flow reach (Figure 5).
-For this monitoring period the temperature did not exceed 25°C at either site (Figure 6).
+Prior to the 2005/06 monitoring period, 25°C had only ever been exceeded in the residual flow reach.
+For this monitoring period the temperature did not exceed 25°C at the upstream site.
+However, the temperature exceeded 25°C at the downstream site, but only for two consecutive days (Figure 6).

 When water temperatures above 20°C occur for long periods of time, conditions can become stressful for certain species of fish and macroinvertebrates at various life stages, therefore, the duration of time that water temperatures exceed this temperature is also important.
-Temperatures greater than 20°C continue to occur more downstream compared with upstream of the Tariki Weir.
+Temperatures greater than 20°C continue to occur more downstream compared with upstream of Tariki weir.

-Figure 5 Maximum water temperatures in each monitoring year (November to April inclusive) recorded upstream and downstream of the Tariki Weir
+Figure 5 Maximum recorded water temperatures in each monitoring year upstream and downstream of Tariki weir (November 2023 - April 2024)

-Figure 6 Actual water temperatures in the Manganui River showing diurnal differences for both upstream and downstream of the Tariki Weir, 1 November 2022 - April 2023
+Figure 6 Actual water temperatures in the Manganui River showing diurnal differences for both upstream and downstream of Tariki weir (November 2023 - April 2024)